BioVisionCenter/ome-zarr-converters-tools/README.md

 ## Getting Started

-To get started with Fractal Converters Tools, you can install it via pip:
+To get started with OME-Zarr Converters Tools, you can install it via pip:

 ```bash
 pip install ome-zarr-converters-tools